-The Bachelor of Journalism degree programme is offered only to students who have completed a first undergraduate degree.
-It provides an intensive programme in the methods of contemporary journalism; all students are required to complete a four-week internship at an approved news media outlet during their year in the Bachelor of Journalism programme.
+The Bachelor of Journalism degree program is offered only to students who have completed a first undergraduate degree.
+It provides an intensive program in the methods of contemporary journalism; all students are required to complete a four-week internship at an approved news media outlet during their year in the Bachelor of Journalism program.